rekulapriyanka/-AUTOMATED-REPORT-GENERATION/README.md

 Used the python programming language Widely used due to its powerful data handling, automation, and visualization capabilities. it reads data from a file and its generated as   report format pdf using library FPDF.

-This model reads the absolute data from a file and generates a Reported format as sales.pdf
+This model reads the absolute data from a file and generates a Reported format as salesPDF.

 Requirements:install necessary libraries